How are the heights measured?

 History and Origin of Miss Helen American Holly

 The American holly, Ilex opaca, can be found growing beneath deciduous trees in forests all the way from New York to Texas and Florida, and west into Oklahoma and Indiana.
 This native tree has been grown in gardens for many years, and it is more adaptable and reliable in many areas than the European holly.
-One day in 1936 Stuart H. McLean, a nurseryman from Towson, Maryland, was tramping the woods of Arundel County, Maryland.
+One day in 1936 Stuart H. McLean, a nurseryman from Towson, Maryland, was tramping the woods of Anne Arundel County, Maryland.
 He saw a beautiful holly tree, much more compact and dense than typical American holly trees.
 He took some branches home and grew trees from them.
 He named his tree ‘Miss Helen’, after his wife.

 Buying Miss Helen American Holly at The Tree Center